cbron/cbron.github.com/source/_posts/2013-01-12-install-monit-on-centos-6-from-source.markdown

 Setup monitrc
     cp monitrc /etc/
+    vi /etc/monitrc
-    vi /etc/monitrc  # At the end of monitrc add or uncomment: include /etc/monit.d/* mkdir /etc/monit.d
+      # At the end of monitrc add or uncomment: include /etc/monit.d/*
+      # Also set the 'set daemon' line at the beginning to your preferred interval.
+    mkdir /etc/monit.d

 Create the service files (this will repeat for every service you monitor)